Kiansa/express-ultra/README.md

 Minimal Node/Express Backend App Starter Template

 - Nodmailer is preconfigured to send emails using smtp
+- Signale logger is preconfigured to log to file on console for development
-- Winston logger is preconfigured to log to file
+- Winston logger is preconfigured to log to file on production

 ## Features